rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/upgrading-rancher-payg-cluster.md

 title: Upgrading Rancher Prime PAYG Cluster in AWS
 ---

 The AWS Marketplace PAYG offering is tied to a billing adapter and the Rancher Prime version.
 These are periodically updated as new versions of the billing adapter or Rancher Prime are released.
-In this situation, the Helm chart will be updated with new tags and digests, and a new version of the Helm chart will be uploaded.
+When this happens, the Helm chart is updated with new tags and digests, and a new version of the Helm chart is uploaded.

-To upgrade the deployed Helm chart with the latest version, run the following Helm command:
+To upgrade the deployed Helm chart to the latest version, run the following Helm command:

 ```shell
 helm upgrade -n cattle-rancher-csp-deployer-system rancher-cloud --create-namespace \